Local uniqueness of multi-peak positive solutions to a class of fractional Kirchhoff equations: Introduction and main results

-It seemed that the above idea should also work for problem \eqref{eq1.1} as well, with the unperturbed Kirchhoff equation \eqref{eq1.5} as the limiting equation.
-Indeed, to construct single peak solutions to problem \eqref{eq1.1}, this idea works, as can be seen in R\v{a}dulescu et al. \cite{R-Yang1}.
-However, as to construct multi-peak solutions, it turns out to be wrong.
-That is, there is no multi-peak solutions of the form $u_{\varepsilon}=\sum\limits_{i=1}^{k} w^{i}\left(\frac{x-y_{\varepsilon}^{i}}{\varepsilon}\right)+\varphi_{\varepsilon}$, where $w^i$ is the unique positive solution to
+It seems that the above idea should also work for problem \eqref{eq1.1}, with the unperturbed Kirchhoff equation \eqref{eq1.5} as the limiting equation.
+Indeed, to construct single-peak solutions to problem \eqref{eq1.1}, this idea works, as can be seen in R\u{a}dulescu and Yang \cite{R-Yang1}.
+However, for multi-peak solutions it turns out to be false: there are no multi-peak solutions of the form